 WHO AM I?

 I am not a doctor or a psychologist.
-I am a Movement Coach who recognizes the healing power of movement and the support of loved ones to help navigate troubling times.
+I am an Exercise Consultant who recognizes the healing power of movement and the support of loved ones to help navigate troubling times.

-My passion as a Movement Coach is to help my clients enhance their mental, emotional and physical enjoyment and vitality in life through optimising their movement.
+My passion is to help my clients enhance their mental, emotional and physical enjoyment and vitality in life through optimising their movement.

 - 1Nutrition and Metabolism Center, Children’s Hospital Oakland Research Institute, Oakland, California, USA firstname.lastname@example.org email@example.com.